GusMonod/SmartBits/README.md

 SmartBits is a watchface for the [Pebble](http://getpebble.com) smartwatch showing the time and date as rows and columns of bits.

-*Important:* This application will only run for the Pebbles using a 1.x SDK.
+**Important**: This application will only run for the Pebbles using a 1.x SDK.
 For SDK 2.0, see master branch.

 ![The watchface: lots of little dots](screenshot.png)